TrentBrick/RewardConditionedUDRL/README.md

 ## Relevant Scripts:

-All experiments can be run on your local computer using CPUs for between five and ten hours of runtime depending on settings.
+All experiments can be run on your local computer using CPUs for between five and fifteen hours of runtime depending on settings.
 Parallel processing is implemented to be able to run multple seeds at the same time but only where each seed uses one CPU.
 However, because of Pytorch Lightning and the Ray Tune implmementation, scaling up to more CPUs and GPUs is easy.

 * `train.py` - has almost all of the relevant configuration settings for the code.
 Also starts either ray tune (for hyperparam optimization) or a single model (for debugging).
 Able to switch between different model and learning types in a modular fashion
 * `bash_train.sh` - uses GNU parallel to run multiple seeds of a model